OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/git.md

 $ git config --global user.email "first.last@some.domain"
 ```

-Set the editor to use when editing messages, etc. (replace `vim` with desired editor program,
+Set the editor to use when editing commit messages, etc. (replace `vim` with desired editor program,
 specifying a program found in the `PATH` or provide the full path):

 ```bash